tgrecojs/logseq/logseq/version-files/base/pages/Demo.md

 		- E is below the level of abstraction are below the pass-style level.
 	- ### Eval Twin
 		- When there are 2 modules
-		- Classes with Private Fields are an entire disaster.
+		- Classes with Private Fields are an entire disaster when dealing with eval-twins.
+		- We survive because we don't use them.
+		- TypeScript won't pass the type check